darkoverlordofdata/Examples_Cocoa/README.md

 this is a work in progress...

 I Install GNUstep using https://github.com/plaurent/gnustep-build.
 Why not the version in the repo?
 It's built using gcc.
-You can try, but ObjectiveC 2.1 requres to be build using clang, leading to possible ABI issues with the gcc built programs.
+You can try, but ObjectiveC 2.1 requres to be built using clang, leading to possible ABI issues with the gcc built programs.

 On FreeBSD there is no gcc version, so just install gnustep and gmake from the repo:
 ```